Hyundai Getz: Regional variants

 In Venezuela, the Hyundai Getz was assembled locally featuring its 1.6 Litre petrol engine, mated to a 5-speed manual or 4-speed automatic transmission.
 Also the Getz was badge-engineered as the Dodge Brisa in its 1.3-litre, 4-speed manual transmission configuration.
 This new model replaced the Accent-based Brisa that debuted in that market in April 2002.
 In recent years, Hyundai Getz where factory equipped with a CNG kit, allowing dual fuel use of petrol or natural gas.
 Assembly of the Getz ended in 2014 in Venezuela.

 In Malaysia, the Getz was locally assembled as the Inokom Getz.
 The model offers both manual and automatic transmission with a single 1.4-litre petrol engine option.
-In the last quarter of 2009, Inokom launched a limited edition Getz SE, which featured leather interior, sporty body kit and grill and side mirrors with indicators.
+In the last quarter of 2009, Inokom launched a limited edition Getz SE, which featured leather interior, sporty body kit and grille and side mirrors with indicators.
 Only 300 units of this variant were produced.